rive-app/help-center/README.md

 ## Runtimes

-Learn about our runtimes and how to integrate them into your app or game.
+Learn about our runtimes and how to integrate your animations into your app or game.
 The Rive runtimes are open-source libraries that allow you to load and control your animations in apps, games, and websites.

 {% page-ref page="runtimes/quick-start.md" %}